mvysny/mvysny.github.io/_posts/2024-12-10-apple-rant.md

 The programming environment on MacBook sucks balls.
 In order to install stuff, you need to install HomeBrew: *you download a bash script from the internet and run it as root*. **NO FUCKING WAY**.
 [Linux-in-VM saves the day](../ubuntu-in-parallels/).

+MTP (transfer files to Android devices) support is [virtually non-existent](../copying-files-apple-android/) - another huge WTF.

+Apple Music is confusing as hell - I don't really care for Home, New or Radio: I just want to mark a bunch of stuff favourite and listen to those.
+Opening a favourite artist only shows favourite albums, leading me to believe that other albums are not on Apple Music.
+I need to click on the artist name *again* (it shows as plain text, giving no impression that it's a clickable element!!), to see all albums.
+Apple, please fucking fire all Apple Music UX designers and design that shit from scratch.

 Will I abandon Apple?
 No. They do many things right, most importantly the privacy.
 Also, once the Magic Keyboard is remapped, it's extremely pleasant to type on.
 The touchpad is amazing too.
 Now that I got things working the way I want it, the setup is pretty solid.
 Also, the working suspend and the entire don't-shut-off-computer-for-a-year is highly addictive too.